-You can use SSH keys to restrict, control, and secure access to an ESXi host.
-By using an SSH key, you can allow trusted users or scripts to log in to a host without specifying a password.
+SSH keys can restrict, control, and secure access to an ESXi host.
+An SSH key can allow a trusted user or script to log in to a host without specifying a password.

 About this task